 - Cable is just 3m long so an extension lead may be required

 - In open spaces the heat is best felt by those right in front of the heaters, others may not benefit from as much warmth

 Amazon Basics Havana Bronze Commercial Patio Heater Review

-A knob above the ignition switch allows you to easily control the temperature from low to high and to safely turn off the heater when you have finished with it.
-For your peace of mind, this heater also features an anti-tilt mechanism which cuts off the gas in the event the appliance gets knocked over.
+There is a dial above the ignition switch which allows you to easily control the temperature from low to high, and, for peace of mind, this heater features an anti-tilt mechanism which cuts off the gas if the appliance accidentally gets knocked over.